 Nothing could be further from the truth.
 Faster frame rates have been around for decades.
 Yes, decades and no one has ever said they made film (I'm talking real film) look like soap opera.

 Proof?
 I just finished producing and watching a 60p HD video and it looks exactly the same as the 24 and 30 fps versions except that it lacks a bit of the jitter.
-But it does not look like a video game, or "float" against the background or look like Days of Our Lives.
+It does not look like a video game, nor do moving subjects "float" above background as if they were cardboard cut outs.

 Jackson has been mum about any digital smoothing.
 But the effect is clear.
 One recent CNET editor put it: